Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

    - And many more fields when available
 7. Improved bylaw number handling that automatically removes `-XX` pattern suffixes for better matching

+## Public Demo Interface

+The new public-facing demo interface provides:

+1. A clean, modern design focused on simplicity and user experience
+2. Dark mode support that can be toggled with a switch
+3. Enhanced accessibility features for all users
+4. Automatic retrieval of the most relevant bylaws using the gemini-mixed model
+5. Simplified controls with only a search box and submit button
+6. Option to toggle between simple and detailed answers
+7. Intelligent autocomplete suggestions as users type
+8. Responsive design that works well on mobile and desktop devices
+9. Direct links to original bylaw documents when available in the metadata
+10. Clean error handling with helpful messages for users

 ## Inactive Bylaw Handling

 The application provides specialized handling for inactive bylaws: